How to Become a Speech Therapist

 A speech therapist aids in communicating better by diagnosing speech or language disorders and suggesting therapies to their patients.
 Their job is not limited to providing treatments and exercises to their clients; rather, they are supposed to treat their patients with compassion and empathy and facilitate in overcoming their challenges by motivating them.

-Those who seek interest in language and linguistics, science, psychology can embrace this profession and pursue to be a speech therapist.
+Those who seek interest in language and linguistics, science, and psychology can embrace this profession and pursue to be a speech therapist.
 You need to follow some steps to kickstart your career as a speech therapist, which you can find reading this blog.

 A speech therapist is a health professional who diagnoses and treats speech, language, cognitive-communication, and swallowing problems of both adults and children.
 They work with people who have difficulty communicating because of stroke, brain injuries, learning disability, dementia, hearing loss and other problems that can affect speech and language.